Bikash1225/NoteShare-WEB/README.md

 * To implement user authentication
 * To create an admin panel for management
 * To understand React with TypeScript
-* To use Firebase for backend services
+* To use Supabase for backend services

 ### 4. Scope of the Project